CodeYourFuture/curriculum/content/js2/blocks/summing/index.md

 list[4] += total;
 ```

-However, this method is _not_ effective.
-We have to continually write out a statement to update the `total` value each time.
-As well, if the number of items in `list` changes then we may have to change the number of statements updating the `total`.
+However, this method doesn't work for any array.

-Go through the list and update
+If the number of items in `list` changes then we may have to change the number of statements updating the `total`.